-The Scotiabank More Rewards Visa Card has a limited time sign up bonus of up to 15,000 points if you apply by March 31, 2017.
-You'll get 5,000 points upon approval and 10,000 more on your first purchase.
+The Scotiabank More Rewards Visa Card has a limited time sign up bonus of 15,000 points when you make your first purchase within two months.

 The Scotiabank More Rewards Visa Card has two earn rates associated with it.
 If you use the Visa card at More Rewards partners the card earns 6 More Rewards Points per dollar.
 These are the current More Rewards partners:

 More Rewards is growing as coalition rewards program.
 If you don't know what a coalition program is, it is one where you have a variety of places to earn points at and a large catalog of redemption options.
 In Canada, the big coalition programs are Aeroplan and AIR MILES along with several smaller ones like Cineplex's SCENE and now More Rewards.

 and a hotel in Banff